webserverdude/f5-general/iRules/iRules_X-Mas_challenge_2021.md

 ![Exploit](/assets/xmas-challenge-2021.png "Exploit")

-## Solution
+## The solution
-Use curly braces around _$cookie_ to ensure the expression is evaluated without substitution:
+Use curly braces around _cookie_ to ensure the expression is evaluated without substitution:

 ```tcl
 when HTTP_REQUEST {